 Please also be aware that applications are more likely to be successful if your project (which might include your organisation and / or a partner) has delivered this activity for at least 6 months by the time you submit your application.
 We won't fund brand new activities that have never been delivered.

-12. What is the minimum and maximum number of children and young people you could deliver activities to across the duration of your proposed project?
+33. What is the minimum and maximum number of children and young people you could recruit to the evaluation across the duration of your proposed project?
+The below figures are minimum requirements.